spannaa/subsToolkit/README.md

 # subsToolkit

-A toolkit for substratum themers which can decompile individual system & user apks and/or batch decompile groups of system & user apks in multiple projects.
+A Windows, apktool based toolkit for substratum themers which can decompile individual system & user apks and/or batch decompile groups of system & user apks in multiple projects.

 Java MUST be installed for this toolkit to work.